HÖRST

 There are several measures you can take to protect your hearing and prevent age-related hearing loss:

-- Avoid loud noise whenever possible
+- Avoid loud noises whenever possible.

 - Wear hearing protection in noisy environments

-More articles
+Further articles